sysborg/sorla-db/README.md

 Prohibited characters $ and .,
 $ because is used to call operators and . because uses to search key inside a object's object

+## Find Operators

+### $and

+The $and operator meticulously processes arrays, employing a loop chain mechanism.
+During this process, it's engineered for efficiency: if it encounters any comparison that yields false, it immediately halts the ongoing chain.
+This intelligent design is aimed at preventing unnecessary computation time, especially when dealing with documents that don't meet the specified condition.
+It's all about optimizing performance and ensuring swift, precise operations.